ExodusMovement/schemasafe/doc/Error-handling.md

 At the moment of writing, correct error reporting is still in progress. \
 Most significant known issue is that error pointers stop at `$ref` usage.

-This does not affect the _result_ of the validation, just the informaton inside of the produced error objects.
+This does not affect the _result_ of the validation, just the information inside of the produced error objects.

 It's significantly better than in `is-my-json-valid` though.\
-Futher improvements should bring this on par with `ajv`.
+Further improvements should bring this on par with `ajv`.

 ### Validation errors are opt-in